cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

 Mostly everything is exactly the same but there are a couple small differences.
 When we setup the `Metadata` for the initialization script we added another environment variable that contains the private IP address of the database server, in this way we can deploy this template more than once and the web server in each stack will know where to find it's matching database server.
 We've also places the web server in the public subnet so that it can communicate with the public internet (as web servers so often need to do).

-At this point we have covered the first three goals that we laid out for ourselves in part 1.
+At this point we have covered the first four goals that we laid out for ourselves in part 1.
 With the template as it stands right now, we can...

 * Provision resources for a project
 * Retire resources for a project